 The Incubator is our key two-year program to serve, train, and develop church planters and ministers in Australia.

-We deliver Australian College of Theology (ACT) accredited units in Adelaide, Sydney and Melbourne through our partners Bible College SA, Christ College and Ridley College, affiliated colleges of ACT.
-The program can also be taken for audit in these locations, as well as Perth, and the Gold Coast (commencing semester two 2018).
+The Incubator program can also be taken for audit in these locations, as well as Perth, and the Gold Coast (commencing semester two 2018).

 Each learning module addresses the specific needs of planters, including skills in thinking theologically about ministry, and growth in the various areas of ministry.
 Church planters go through the program during the critical phase of launching their congregations.
 They get practical help on writing their action plan, the philosophy of ministry, crucial ministry development, and preaching, among other topics.
 Ideally, this training is accompanied by coaching to encourage the planters to perform to the maximum extent of their giftedness.